 Constantly chasing the dreams of someone other than the ones she has for herself, at some point she will realize that her life is not as meaningful as she wanted.
 Never achieving what she really wants – her dad’s approval – she won’t be satisfied with anything.

-The problem with dating the girl who idolized her dad is that she has unrealistic expectations, not only of what and who he was, but what and who YOU should be.
-She will expect you to be there for her 24/7, attend to her every whim, while at the same time, no matter what you do, it will never be enough or what she needs.
+The problem with dating the girl who’s dependent on her dad is that she will always act like a child.
+She expects you to be there for her 24/7 and help her with everything.
+Sometimes, it makes you wonder if you are her partner or her parent.
 [Read: Is she taking you for granted?
 16 signs you’re not good enough for her]

-#5 The critical dad.
-The daughter of a critical man is fearful and anxious all the time.
-Never being able to do anything right, she will seek to do everything and be hypersensitive to any criticism that anyone puts on her.
-Constantly trying to win the love of a man who pointed out her downfalls, she will likely have a very low self-esteem and never believe that she is good enough.
+She’s constantly trying to win the love of a man who pointed out her downfalls.
+She will likely have very low self-esteem and never believe that she is good enough.
 That is not an easy thing for a man to deal with.
 Your job will be to continually boost her up while she continues to tell you what a failure she is.

 When you tell her that you love her, she will probably not believe you.
-Learning very young that love is not real, her end-game is to avoid pain by doing what everyone wants – but they feel very little besides the feeling of fear and insecurity, which is hard to override.
+Learning very young that love is not real, her endgame is to avoid pain by doing what everyone wants.
+She feels very little besides the feeling of fear and insecurity, which is hard to override.
 Obviously, this is a terrible father-daughter relationship.
 [Read: How to deal with a complicated relationship]

-#7 The abandoned girl.
-These are girls who lost their father or were abandoned early on.
-Typically due to divorce or losing a father, the abandoned girl takes it personally and will have a low self-esteem, and very little confidence in herself and YOU.
+These are girls who lost their fathers or were abandoned early on.
+Typically due to divorce or losing a father, the abandoned girl takes it personally.
+She will have low self-esteem, and very little confidence in herself and YOU.

-Looking for the first sign that you are going to cut and dash, she will do whatever she can to get you to prove that you are going to leave.
+She’ll look for the first sign that you are going to cut and dash.
+She’ll do whatever she can to get you to prove that you are going to leave.
 Often relationship sabotaging, these girls are very hard to love because they are waiting for the other shoe to drop.

-#8 The girl who never knew her dad.
-This is a very sad father-daughter relationship because the girl didn’t ever know her father and has had a hard time knowing who she is.
-Growing up, it was difficult to see her friends spend time with their dad and have a good relationship with them.
+This is a very sad father-daughter relationship.
+The girl doesn’t even know her father and has had a hard time knowing who she is.
+Growing up, it was difficult to see her friends spend time with their dads and have a good relationship with them.

-#9 The best friend.
 There are times when a girl and her dad have an excellent friendship.
-That is a great situation for you because she trusts men and will turn to her Dad for advice.
+That is a great situation for you because she trusts men and will turn to her dad for advice.
 But she also realizes that he is not perfect and makes mistakes too.

 The biggest problem, if there is one with this type of girl, is going to be the dad in her life.
-Not wanting to lose his little girl, he may spend some time making your relationship more difficult, or stirring up trouble.
-You may not have to do much for her mental stability, but may have to pay a little more attention reassuring her daddy that you are good enough for his little girl.
+He may not respect her privacy and spend some time making your relationship more difficult or stirring up trouble.
+You may not have to do much for her mental stability.
+But you may have to pay a little more attention to reassuring her daddy that you are good enough for his little girl.

-#10 The strict dad.
-The girl who had a strict dad is either going to be very sheltered and immature, or she is going to want to rebel and look for the “bad boy.”
-Not really looking for the man of her dreams, she may be on a mission to either find someone to take care of her or to make her dad mad.
+The girl who had a strict dad is either going to be very sheltered and immature.
+Or she is going to want to rebel and look for the “bad boy.”
+She may be on a mission to either find someone to take care of her or to make her dad mad.